afs/rdf-delta/docs/ha-fuseki.md

 It is convenient to run each of these comands on different windows: each server has logging to the console to show what is happening.

-Run the patch log server which keeps persisetnt logs on-disk:
+Run the patch log server which keeps persistent logs on-disk:

 ```
  java -jar rdf-delta-server.jar --base DeltaSever